Master of Science in Economics

-A study at NMBU School of Economics and Business will give you skills in economic analysis and deeper insights into how the economy works.
+NMBU School of Economics and Business will give you skills in economic analysis and broad insights on how economies work.
 You get extensive training in economic theory and analysis, in accordance with national and international standards.

-The masters programme consists of specialisation in one or more economic sub-disciplines, e.g.
+This Master programme consists of specialisation in one or more economic sub-disciplines like:

 • Environment and Resource Economics